-The National Audit Office published a report on support for pupils with SEND on 11 September 2019.21 This looked at funding and spending in this area up to 2018-19.
+The National Audit Office published a report on support for pupils with SEND in September 2019.21 This looked at funding and spending in this area up to 2018-19.
 Key findings included:

-- The Department has increased school funding, particularly for high needs, but funding has not kept pace with the rise in the number of pupils. [...] - Local authorities [were...] increasingly overspending their budgets for supporting pupils with high needs. [...] - The main reason why local authorities have overspent their highneeds budgets is that more pupils are attending special schools. $[\ldots]$ - The ways in which the Department and local authorities [were] responding to overspending on high-needs budgets are not making the system sustainable.22
+- The Department has increased school funding, particularly for high needs, but funding has not kept pace with the rise in the number of pupils. [...] - Local authorities [were...] increasingly overspending their budgets for supporting pupils with high needs. [...] - The main reason why local authorities have overspent their highneeds budgets is that more pupils are attending special schools. - The ways in which the Department and local authorities [were] responding to overspending on high-needs budgets are not making the system sustainable.22

-The Department for Education recently ran a call for evidence on the practical aspects of the funding system for SEND and alternative provision.
-On 6 September 2019, it announced a cross-government review of support for children and young people with SEND, and their families.23
+The DfE recently held a call for evidence on the practical aspects of the funding system for SEND and alternative provision.
+In September 2019, it announced a cross-government review of support for children and young people with SEND, and their families.23